 Riding dirt bikes is great fun and there's no reason women can't join in the adventure.
 The keys to success are getting the right bike, having a safe place to practice, and riding at your own pace.
-When it comes to buying a dirt bike the basic criteria of choosing a bike based on the available riding area, the dirt bike's size, weight, the rider's personailty, and athletic ability is the same for all riders, men or women.
+When it comes to buying a dirt bike the basic criteria of choosing a bike based on the available riding area, the dirt bike's size, weight, the rider's personality, and athletic ability is the same for all riders, men or women.
 Here are a few things beginning women riders should think about when considering buying a dirt bike, or deciding if it's a sport they would enjoy.

-All adult dirt bikes have clutches - the only bikes with auto-clutches are those for small children and those bikes are too small for adults.
+All adult dirt bikes have clutches - the only bikes with auto-clutches are those for small children and they're too small for adults.
 It's not really that hard to get the hang of using the clutch.
 The clutch is hand-operated by a lever on the left handlebar, and the shifter is foot-operated by a lever down by your left foot.
 If you can learn to shift a stick-shift car you can certainly learn to shift a dirt bike.
-You'll stall quite often in the beginning just as most people do when learning to drive a stick shift car, but that's all part of learning to ride a dirt bike.
+You'll stall quite often in the beginning just as most people do when learning to drive a stick-shift car, but that's all part of learning to ride a dirt bike.
 Even the pros stall now and then.
 If the idea of learning to use a clutch seems overwhelming, consider taking the MSF Basic Rider Course or watch their How-To Ride DVD.
 They also have a Dirt Bike School, but it's not as widespread as the Basic Rider Course.
-Here's a link to the Basic Rider Safety Course post and the MSF How to Ride a Dirt Bike DVD post
+Here's a link to our Basic Rider Safety Course post and the MSF How to Ride a Dirt Bike DVD post.